Mutton Roast

 - Using coconut oil is crucial for the traditional coastal flavor profile found in authentic Kerala homes.

-- Crushed fennel seeds provide a unique professional sweetness and aroma that balances the heat of the chilies.
+- Crushed fennel seeds provide a unique sweetness and aroma that balances the heat of the chilies.

 - Do not add much water; the mutton should cook entirely in its own juices and the onion moisture for the best taste.

-Nutritional Information(Per 200g)
+Nutritional Information(Per 1 serving)

 410 kcal